 Trevor Norwitz is a partner in the corporate department at Wachtell, Lipton, Rosen & Katz where he focuses primarily on mergers and acquisitions, corporate governance and securities law matters.
 He has advised a range of public and private entities in a variety of industries in connection with mergers, acquisitions, divestitures, hostile takeover bids and defences, proxy contests, joint ventures, financing transactions and corporate governance matters.

-This biography is an extract from The International Who's Who of Corporate Governance Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Corporate which can be purchased from our Shop.